Aliases for PFAS Gene

 External Ids for PFAS Gene

 Previous GeneCards Identifiers for PFAS Gene

 Purines are necessary for many cellular processes, including DNA replication, transcription, and energy metabolism.
 Ten enzymatic steps are required to synthesize inosine monophosphate (IMP) in the de novo pathway of purine biosynthesis.
 The enzyme encoded by this gene catalyzes the fourth step of IMP biosynthesis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PFAS Gene

 PFAS (Phosphoribosylformylglycinamidine Synthase) is a Protein Coding gene.
-Diseases associated with PFAS include partial fetal alcohol syndrome and fetal alcohol syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include phosphoribosylformylglycinamidine synthase activity.
+Diseases associated with PFAS include Alcohol-Related Neurodevelopmental Disorder and Partial Fetal Alcohol Syndrome.
+Among its related pathways are Metabolism and Purine metabolism.
+Gene Ontology (GO) annotations related to this gene include phosphoribosylformylglycinamidine synthase activity.

 UniProtKB/Swiss-Prot for PFAS Gene

 Phosphoribosylformylglycinamidine synthase involved in the purines biosynthetic pathway.
 Catalyzes the ATP-dependent conversion of formylglycinamide ribonucleotide (FGAR) and glutamine to yield formylglycinamidine ribonucleotide (FGAM) and glutamate (By similarity).